section-engineering-education/engineering-education/articles/machine-learning-and-deep-learning/index.md

 Google applications like Gmail, Google Search, and Google Maps rely on deep learning.
 These applications need accurate data to improve their intuitiveness.

 For instance, Gmail can detect important mails for the user.
 Special emails are detected by the frequency through which a user gets to communicate.
-An effective response is enhanced through the use of a smart reply that offers a fast response to any email received.
+An effective response is enhanced by using a smart reply that offers a fast response to any email received.
 This feature depends on the content of the email received.

 Besides this, Google Search uses a prediction that anticipates what one is doing.
 Such predictions fetch past searches, activities, and places visited.
 The Google Maps application keeps data that can trace the history of past locations.
 Collected data allows the application to make correct and accurate predictions.